Accommodated Testing Process

-DRC Learning Specialist Lisa Diekow will connect with you to set up an initial meeting to discuss and select appropriate academic accommodations.
+DRC Accessibility Specialist Beth Roland will connect with you to set up an initial meeting to discuss and select appropriate academic accommodations.
 You will then receive an Accommodation Letter from DRC outlining your accommodation(s).
-You can meet with Lisa any time after your initial meeting to adjust or request additional accommodations.
+You can meet with Beth any time after your initial meeting to adjust or request additional accommodations.

 If you would like to utilize your accommodation(s), email the letter to Dr. Patty Probert, Associate Dean of Student Advocacy & Inclusion.
 Dr. Probert will notify the following:

 - The Office of Academic Affairs who will create your accommodated exam schedule.
 Your accommodated exam schedule will be emailed to you at the beginning of each semester.
 The Office of Academic Affairs will coordinate the accommodated testing schedule with the course director.

 - Alex Franklin in the Office of Student Advocacy & Inclusion will connect with you each semester to review your current academic accommodation(s) and administer most extra time exams.